Uchronies, the Possibility of Changing the Past

 Advantages of Uchronies

 While it may seem that uchronies are only attempts to change a past reality, they also serve to stimulate the imagination and predict the future.
 Imagining alternatives is an exercise that improves lateral thinking.
 Getting out of reality and imagining different worlds helps when solving problems.

 However, uchronies are stories in which not everything revolves at the whim of the one who builds them.
 Logic is also present in this genre.
 To create a coherent uchronia changing an event from the past is not enough.
 It’s necessary to understand the past.
 We must understand the effects that different events had, so when we change them we know how change would affect things.

 If by reading the story again, we understand that Roosevelt’s decisions were the ones that led the United States to intervene in Second World War, it would be logical to think that his death would lead to the United States not intervening.
-Similarly, if the intervention of EE.UU. gave it its global power, its non-intervention should make power fall into other hands.
+Similarly, if the intervention of the United States. gave it its global power, its non-intervention should make power fall into other hands.
 The logic of causes and effects must be present in a good uchronia.

 The Perspective of Uchronies

 As we have seen, uchronies serve to stimulate the mind and imagination.
 Examining the past from another perspective, although false, can help to understand the effects of chance.
 A small change can have great consequences, as the butterfly effect explains: ”something as small as the flutter of a butterfly’s wing can ultimately cause a typhoon halfway around the world”.

 Creating different uchronies about the same event can serve to understand that chance plays a very important role in history.
 The future is not always in our hands: it is impossible to control, although we can try to mold it to our will.
 By understanding what the causes of events are, we can try to provoke them so that our wills are fulfilled.